 possibly be in Creation Mode, actual players are being just as creative (if

 not more) by utilizing the incredibly vast and dynamic character movesets in very creative

 ways... in actual gameplay.

 Geralt of Rivia from

-competitive fighting game, first and foremost.
+a balanced and competitive fighting game.
 Project Soul stated on numerous

 occasions that they want to make a game that competitive players will love to